By Kerry Hale

 Do I have hard water or soft water?

 It’s often easier to notice hard water than soft water.
-Look for tell-tale signs like soap scum, spots on dishes and glasses after washing them, or dry skin and hair.
+Look for tell-tale signs like soap scum, spots on dishes and glasses after washing them, or low water pressure due to a build-up of minerals in the pipes.

 Soft water won’t necessarily leave visual clues, but it can make your skin feel slippery after showering.
 You may notice a slightly salty taste when you drink it, although this is often undetectable.